Rome and Venice

 Walking so much also brought me to several sights that I had resigned myself to missing because of lost time, such as the Spanish Steps and the column of Marcus Aurelius.
 So I got a few ‘extras’ in there.

-Here is a slide show of my days in Rome:
+Here is a photo album of my days in Rome

 Canals for Roads